Changes appear to be coming for D.C. United’s roster this summer.

 As Flores’ performances with United have left an underwhelming feeling among D.C. supporters, he has excelled for his home nation.
 He scored two goals for Peru, helping la Blanquirroja earn a fifth-place finish in CONMEBOL World Cup qualifying before ultimately losing in penalty kicks against Australia in an international playoff match on Monday.

-When asked about Flores’ status with the club, head coach Edison Flores declined to comment on Thursday during his press availability, directing all questions on pending transfers to the front office.
+When asked about Flores’ status with the club, interim head coach Chad Ashton declined to comment on Thursday during his press availability, directing all questions on pending transfers to the front office.